 - Electric Fireplace Inserts – If you take the mantle set above and remove the mantle, what you have left is basically what these inserts are.
 With one of these you can convert your traditional fireplace into an electric one.
 You can also install these under a mantle you already have, or build your own mantle if woodworking and workmanship are your thing.

 - Wall Mounted Electric Fireplaces – If someone wants a fireplace that is raised up higher and mounted, or even recessed into the wall, they would get one of these fireplaces.
-This wall mounting fireplaces usually include brackets for mounting and other stuff needed to do it yourself.
+These wall mounting electric fireplaces usually include brackets for mounting and other stuff needed to do it yourself.

 - Electric Fireplace Heater – These heaters can be moved easily into any room when it’s being used.
 Unfortunately, they are usually the electric fireplaces with the most problems.
 They often don’t work as well as the larger ones, and they usually look really tacky.